JiangJinsong/CP3407-myclean-app-group-10/README.md

 9. Title: Admin Cleaner Identity Verification

-   Description: **As an admin**, I want to verify cleaner identities, so that the platform remains trustworthy.
+   Description: **As an admin**, I want to verify cleaner identities and customer feedbacks, so that the platform remains trustworthy and having reliable cleaners.
    - Priority: Low
    - Estimation: 4 days